 A number of options are available to treat erectile dysfunction

 There is a range of medical treatments for erectile dysfunction:

-- Viagra is just one of the PDE5 inhibitor drugs.
+- PDE5 inhibitor drugs.
 All are taken in pill form.
 Some are taken up to an hour before intercourse while others are taken on a regular basis in low doses.
 Low-dose options increases blood flow over time, with a view to improving the quality of erections in the long term.

 - Injectable therapies involve a drug called prostaglandin being injected directly into the penis.
 They are effective within five to 10 minutes.

 - This same drug can also be taken by inserting a pellet into the urethra or by massaging a cream onto the end of the penis

 Referral for other interventions can also be discussed

 - Surgery is an option for some.
 A permanent prosthesis can be implanted into the penis.
 Nothing is visible externally.
 The resulting erection is as hard and sensitive as before and the man can achieve climax.

 - There’s a less complex option involving a malleable implant or the non-invasive option of a vacuum device.
 The resulting erection is different to a normal erection but some patients are very satisfied with it.